haier-iot/cloud-api/en-us/Account-EuropeanEnvironment.md

 2. The IOT platform account login and logout, login authentication to obtain the security token (accessToken) created by the system, and the system verifies the accessToken for the user to log out.
 3. IOT account verification code application and verification.
 Use this interface to apply for and verify the verification code of the mobile phone or mailbox to ensure the security of registration and login.

+**Account information related ability**
+1. Query IOT platform account information and request to obtain user information (including id, loginName, email, mobile and other user attributes).
+2. To modify the account information of the IOT platform, users should actively modify their application property information, user basic properties, etc., which requires permission authentication.

 **Account system association ability**

-1. Third-party social account login, support QQ, WeChat, Weibo, Douban, Renren account login.
+1. Third-party social account login, support Google, Amazon, etc account login.
 2. The developer's own account login, generate the corresponding dark account on the U+IOT platform and authorize the user to log in to the U+ platform as the U+ account.
 The developer can establish its own independent developer account system.

 ### Noun explanation

 - **Haier U+ OAuth**
-> Refers to the OAuth service provided by Haier Youjia, which requires the use of Haier Youjia account for login authorization.
+> Refers to the OAuth service provided by Haier U+, which requires the use of Haier U+ account for login authorization.

-Since Haier account has Haier Youjia account right at the same time, Gu can also use Haier account to log in under this kind of authorization service;Haier account and Haier Youjia account one-way interoperability, with Haier excellent home OAuth authority does not mean that Haier Group's business authority.
+Since Haier account has Haier U+ account right at the same time, Gu can also use Haier account to log in under this kind of authorization service;Haier account and Haier U+ account one-way interoperability, with Haier excellent home OAuth authority does not mean that Haier Group's business authority.

 - **Haier U+  Developer Account Login**
-> It means that the developer has an account system and wants to use the own account system to log in to the Haier Youjia platform.
+> It means that the developer has an account system and wants to use the own account system to log in to the Haier U+ platform.

-Haier Youjia provides inter-platform account docking solution, with standard OAuth scheme and application front-end scheme.
+Haier U+ provides inter-platform account docking solution, with standard OAuth scheme and application front-end scheme.
 This kind of docking method requires offline application process.
-If there is demand, it can be feedback in the developer community, or through Haier Youjia Business BD feedback.
+If there is demand, it can be feedback in the developer community, or through Haier U+ Business BD feedback.

 ### Application scenario
 **Account management**